lubna-edrees/Activity-log/README.md

 - `cheerio.io`: jquery in the server.
 - `axios`: http requests library.
 - `phantom`: http library allows cors.
-- `react-chartjs2`: displaying charts easily
+- `react-chartjs-2`: displaying charts easily.

 .## commands:
 - `npm link`: install the cli that  you are working on it globally on your machine.